 Tony Lewis, who was the head of policy and education at the Chartered Institute of Environmental Health, reacted strongly to the findings during his interview with BBC’s Watchdog.

 He said, “It’s extremely worrying.
 When we’re finding the sorts of numbers we’re finding here, you have to look at the people making the ice, handling the ice, which they then transfer into customers’ drinks.
-And then you also have to look at hygiene failure with potentially the machines themselves: are they being kept clean?”
+And then you also have to look at hygiene failure with potentially the machines themselves: do staff keep them clean?”

-Lewis explained that coliform bacteria were indicators of fecal contamination and should never be found in water or ice used for human consumption.
-The Department for Environment, Food and Rural Affairs (Defra), which sets water standards in the UK, clearly advised that such bacteria should not be present in drinking water at all.
+Lewis explained that coliform bacteria indicate fecal contamination.
+They should never appear in water or ice used for human consumption.
+The Department for Environment, Food and Rural Affairs (Defra) sets water standards in the UK.
+It clearly advises that such bacteria should not be present in drinking water at all.

-Experts believed that the contamination was likely caused by workers not washing their hands properly before handling ice or by ice machines that were not cleaned regularly.
-Because ice machines use water that sits inside for long periods, any small lapse in cleaning could lead to bacteria growing quickly.
+Experts believed that two likely causes led to the contamination.
+Workers may not have washed their hands properly before handling ice.
+Alternatively, staff may not have cleaned the ice machines regularly.
+Ice machines use water that sits inside for long periods.
+Therefore, any small lapse in cleaning could lead to bacteria growing quickly.

 During the summer season, when cold drinks were in high demand, the machines were used more frequently and cleaned less often.
 This combination, experts said, created a perfect environment for bacteria to multiply.